Seedlings

 sallow sedge

-Horrible focus, but note that the seedlings have multiple leaves pretty quickly.
+Horrible focus, but note that the seedlings have multiple leaves pretty quickly & later are still not distinctive.

 Photo by